 Students pick optional modules from a range which may include the following (although specific options may change from year to year).

-The programme is studied over one year, full-time, or two years, part-time.
+The programme is studied over one year, full-time, or 27 months, part-time.
 Not all these option modules will necessarily be available in any given year.
 Students may also be permitted to take an option module from a cognate discipline, for example sociology or social policy.

 Two option modules are taken, as listed below, to the value of 20 ECTS (40 CATS).
 Students will also be able to access more advanced research methods modules and other relevant social science modules (including economics) where they hold the relevant prerequisites.
 Not all modules will run each year.
 Students will receive guidance from the MSc coordinator in making their selection.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical

 student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.

 More detailed information can be found in the programme handbook (or other appropriate guide or website).

 Fees for postgraduate taught courses vary across the University.
 All fees are listed for UK,